Book now for the term to receive 30% off New Balance Gear!

 Scope of Policy

 This policy applies to all employees, volunteers, work placement students, contractors, and board/committee members (“workers”).
+Completion of mandatory child safety training is a contractual prerequisite for all workers.
 All workers are required to sign a statement confirming their understanding of and commitment to this policy.

 Communication

-This policy is available on our website and provided to families as part of their welcome pack.
+This policy is available on our website.
 All workers receive a copy during induction.

 Children and young people are encouraged to express their views and are informed of their rights in age-appropriate ways.
 We ensure they know they can speak up, be heard, and raise concerns with any worker or with the help of their parent/guardian.